matteoferla/ITPR3_analysis/code.md

 ## Shortcuts

-Several methods are from my personal-use GitHub repo (https://github.com/matteoferla/pyrosetta_scripts), hence the `pyrosetta_help` imports.
+Several methods are from my helper module,`pyrosetta_help`, which is pip released (`pip install pyrosetta-help`) and can be found in its GitHub repo (https://github.com/matteoferla/pyrosetta_scripts).

 ## Downloads